-1921 Following his success in Sigmund Romberg's Sinbad, Al Jolson returns to Broadway today with another Romberg hit, Bombo, but the show's biggest song hits are contributed by other composers, including "Toot Toot Tootsie," "April Showers" and "My Mammy," all of which debut today.
+1921 Following his success in Sigmund Romberg's Sinbad, Al Jolson returns to Broadway with another Romberg hit, Bombo, but the show's biggest song hits are contributed by other composers, including "Toot Toot Tootsie," "April Showers," and "My Mammy."

-1969 A New York Drama Desk symposium occurs today with Edward Albee defending the intentionally altered production of his play Tiny Alice at the ANTA Theatre.
+1969 A New York Drama Desk symposium is held with Edward Albee defending the intentionally altered production of his play Tiny Alice at the ANTA Theatre.
 The original production, directed by Alan Schneider in 1964, starring Irene Worth and John Gielgud, had taken certain creative liberties the playwright did not agree with.
-Director William Ball was in the audience when Albee's remark about changing the playwright's intentions in a production was made.
+Director William Ball is in the audience when Albee's remark about changing the playwright's intentions in a production is made.
 "A fine line," Albee says, "exists between creative interpretation and usurpation."

-1974 Bernadette Peters and Robert Preston give "two of the finest performances of the season," according to the Post.
-They opened tonight in the David Merrick produced musical about the silent film era, Mack & Mabel.
-Jerry Herman wrote songs and lyrics, Gower Champion staged, Michael Stewart wrote the book, and stars Peters and Preston are given rave reviews, but despite all this, the production will run only 66 performances at the Majestic Theatre.
+1974 Bernadette Peters and Robert Preston give "two of the finest performances of the season," according to the Post, in the David Merrick produced musical about the silent film era, Mack & Mabel.
+Jerry Herman wrote songs and lyrics, Gower Champion staged, Michael Stewart wrote the book, and stars Peters and Preston are given rave reviews.
+Despite all that, the production runs only 66 performances at the Majestic Theatre.

 1977 The Gin Game by D.L.
-Coburn opens tonight at the John Golden Theatre.
+Coburn opens at the John Golden Theatre.
 The play, directed by Mike Nichols, is about a frustrated couple—Hume Cronyn and Jessica Tandy—in a nursing home who find themselves playing a not-too-friendly game of cards.
-The show will run 517 performances before Cronyn and Tandy will reprise their roles in the London production in 1979, which runs for eight weeks.
+The show runs 517 performances.
+Cronyn and Tandy reprise their roles in a London production in 1979, which runs for eight weeks.

 1998 Margaret Edson's drama, Wit, opens its Off-Broadway run at the Manhattan Class Company.
-The play, which focuses on a woman's struggle with fourth-stage ovarian cancer, will win the year's Pulitzer Prize Award for Drama.
-Derek Anson Jones directs star Kathleen Chalfant in the show that will run at the theatre through Dec.
-13 and then move to OB's Union Square Theatre Jan.
-7, 1999, for a total of 75 performances at MCC and 545 performances at the Union Square.
-The play will make its Broadway debut in 2012, in a production starring Cynthia Nixon.
+The play, which focuses on a woman's struggle with fourth-stage ovarian cancer, wins the year's Pulitzer Prize Award for Drama.
+Derek Anson Jones directs star Kathleen Chalfant in the show that runs at the theatre through December 13, before moving to the Union Square Theatre on January 7, 1999.
+The production runs a total of 75 performances at MCC and 545 performances at the Union Square.
+The play makes its Broadway debut in 2012, in a production starring Cynthia Nixon.

 2013 Andrew Lippa and John August's musical Big Fish, a father-and-son tale based on the 1998 novel by Daniel Wallace and the subsequent 2003 film by August, opens at Broadway's Neil Simon Theatre.
-Directed and choreographed by Susan Stroman, it stars Norbert Leo Butz, Bobby Steggert and Kate Baldwin.
-Reviews are mixed, and it will close after 98 performances.
+Directed and choreographed by Susan Stroman, it stars Norbert Leo Butz, Bobby Steggert, and Kate Baldwin.
+Reviews are mixed, and it closes after 98 performances.